 Medtronic issued a voluntary recall of the sets upon receiving reports of the defect.
 Note that this recall affects only Medtronic’s insulin sets, not the pumps or glucose sensors.

-Check your current set’s lot number here to find out whether your sets are part of the recalled lots.
 You may be eligible for free replacements.
 The company recommends that you use only the newer membrane starting with your next insulin set change.

 Sets produced since April 2017 are said to updated to reduce the risk associated with former models.